GET YOUR DOG COLLAR TODAY! FREE SHIPPING FOR A LIMITED TIME!

 • Bluetooth boundary technology for easy indoor or outdoor boundary setup

 Consistency and structure are vital when working with a dog that resists learning.
-Here’s a simple framework to follow:
+Here’s a simple framework to follow when implementing e-collar training for stubborn dogs:

 1. Build trust first.
 Before introducing the collar, ensure your dog understands basic commands using positive reinforcement.